Archive for November, 2007

 It’s too bad they miscalculated Beckett’s value.
 It’s too bad they failed to see Bernie Williams was done when they could have had Beltran at a now downright underpaid $13 million per.
 They did.
 They aren’t gonna move Jeter to the outfield, even though they need to.
 They aren’t gonna get younger.
 They need to upgrade their pitching staff, and they need Santana to start the process.

-White House deputy drug czar Scott Burns thinks the Bonds indictment as a success, the upcoming Mitchell report on steroids in baseball as a positive and envisions a day when all pro sports will sign onto the World Anti-Doping Agency’s rules.
+White House deputy drug czar Scott Burns thinks the Bonds indictment as a success, the upcoming Mitchell report on steroids in baseball as a positive and envisions a day when all research papers for sale pro sports will sign onto the World Anti-Doping Agency’s rules.

 “They don’t want to sign on right now, because it’s tough and it’s specific.
 And there are consequences and it can be monitored, and people will be caught and cheaters will be punished,” White House deputy drug czar Scott Burns said Tuesday.
 “But will they sign on eventually?
 Just about everyone in the world has.”